-But secretly, both were very happy to explain more about Quidditch.
+But secretly, both were very happy to talk more about Quidditch.

 She shivered at the voice in her head from the Sorting Hat before realizing what it was saying.

 No!
 Harry thought fiercely.
-She would not be found out so easily by being placed in the most obviously antagonist House.
+She would not be found out so easily by being placed in the most obviously antagonistic House.
 Besides, that's far too cliché.
 Put me in Gryffindor.

 She needed to keep up her façade of being the hero anyway.

 Well.
-It's true that Gryffindor would be your next House due to your... obsession (and that's actually an understatement) with—
+It's true that Gryffindor would be your next House due to your... obsession (and that's actually an understatement) with dan—

 Then put me in Gryffindor.

-While you do show qualities of being Gryffindor, I believe—
+While you do show Gryffindor qualities , I believe—

 I do not want Slytherin.
 I will not accept that house.